Excursions in Dubrovnik

 Excursions to nearby islands available for booking at the hotel

-There is a lot to discover and enjoy even if you do not stray too far from your hotel pool, so ask at the reception about your daily trip options and prepare to be amazed by the beauty of the Croatian nature.
+There is a lot to discover and enjoy even if you do not stray too far from your hotel pool, so ask at the reception about your daily trip options and prepare to be amazed by the beauty of Croatian nature.

-Natural reserve with rich botanical gardens and a former Benedictine monastery is just a short boat ride away from the Old Town.
+This natural reserve with rich botanical gardens and a former Benedictine monastery is just a short boat ride away from the Old Town.
 There you can enjoy secluded rocky beaches partially covered with the shade of ancient pine trees as well as biking, hiking and pristine nature, yours to enjoy and cherish.

-Most interesting among the Elaphiti is the island of Lopud, with its unique sunny cove and the famous beach Šunj, whose reddish sand and shimmering blue sea have inspired travelers for centuries.
+The most interesting among the Elaphiti is the island of Lopud, with its unique sunny cove and the famous beach Šunj, whose reddish sand and shimmering blue sea have inspired travelers for centuries.

 Ston & Pelješac